 The Group has developed Environmental Management Plans for its various operating and development sites.
 The Environmental Management Plans have been approved where applicable by various Western Australian Government agencies including the Department of Mines, Industry Regulation and Safety (DMIRS), the Department of Water & Environmental Regulation (DWER), the Department of Biodiversity Conservation and Attractions and the Department of Health.
-In addition, plans associated with specific species have been approved by the Federal Department of the Environment.
+In addition, plans associated with specific species have been approved by the Federal Department of Agriculture, Water and Environment (DAWE).